arpansahu/school_chale_hum/readme_manager/partials/introduction_main.md

 # Implemented Student Manager

-1. Django app for managing students, their respective schools and books
+1. Developed a Django application for managing students, their schools, and associated books.
-2. Every student's progress with a particular book can be seen on the app
+2. Implemented functionality to track and display each student's progress with specific books.
-3. Built Django Command for extracting data from csv and storing it into database
+3. Engineered a custom Django command for extracting data from CSV files and populating the database.
+4. Deployed on Ubuntu VPS, containerized with Docker/Kubernetes, and enabled CI/CD pipelines for automated testing, building, and deployment.
+5. Integrated Automatic Readme Generator Github